PranjalTripathi2003/task-genius/README.md

-# TaskGenius MVP - AI-Powered Task Management
+# TaskGenius - AI-Powered Task Management

 A full-stack web application that leverages Google Gemini AI to generate and manage tasks with complete CRUD operations, user authentication, and progress visualization.